 Cirque du Soleil's twelfth production, which opened in December 1998, was a landmark for the company in two ways.
-It was their first non-touring show outside of Las Vegas, and the first to be mounted at a Disney resort: Walt Disney World in Orlando, Florida, at a custom-built theater at the Downtown Disney (later Disney Springs) shopping/dining district.
+It was their first non-touring show outside of Las Vegas, and the first to be mounted at a Disney resort: Walt Disney World in Lake Buena Vista, Florida, at a custom-built theater at the Downtown Disney (later Disney Springs) shopping/dining/entertainment district.
 As well, it was the final Cirque show written and directed by Franco Dragone, who had pulled these duties for most of them up to that point.
 Amazingly, it premiered less than five months after "O" had arrived on the other side of the country.

 Though no Disney elements appear in the show, Dragone and his collaborators took inspiration from that company's knack for re-telling fairy tales and came up with a Cinderella story of their own.
 Once upon a time, a Cleaning Lady opens the door to an attic filled with strange, colorful personages ("Cirques"), inadvertently causing their world to collide and mingle with the ordinary world of "Urbains" she comes from.
 Eventually, everyone will be living Happily Ever After.